Topics & Conversations

 Have you ever kept silence because you're afraid to say the wrong thing?
-Talking about racial equity can be uncomfortable.
-Learn how to have healthy "Courageous Conversations"about critical topics related to racism and inequality.
+Talking about racial equity can feel uncomfortable.
+Learn how to have healthy "Courageous Conversations" about critical topics related to racism and inequality.
 Learn how to stop avoiding the elephant in the room, and start engaging in meaningful dialogue that goes beyond rhetoric, promoting a culture where all voices are heard.

 of Soul Food"

-Many times if we are unaware of implicit bias, it can result in perpetuating micro-aggressions and causing unintended offenses.
-Learn from my own story of having to unlearn what I thought I knew about soul food, and how that might be analogous for having to unlearn what we think about people from different racial and ethnic backgrounds as ourselves.
-This conversation is a perfect recipe for addressing racial stereotypes and biases.
+Many times, if we are unaware of bias, it can contribute to perpetuating micro-aggressions, and causing unintended offenses.
+Learn the benefits of unlearning from my own personal story, and gain perspective on why rethinking what what we think we know about people from different backgrounds as ourselves can be humanizing.
+This conversation is a perfect recipe for addressing racial stereotypes and unconscious biases.